MBA Admissions Consulting: Behind the Scenes Part-2 | Q&A with Tommy Zheng, Yale SOM Alum and MBA Admissions Consultant

 Business school essays are probably one of the daunting writing and selling tasks for even the brightest candidates.
 It’s on another level vs. your college applications or cover letters for a new job.
 Nobody can do this perfect the first time they try, and I went through 5 major iterations of my essays.

 The most helpful revisions come through peer review by MBA graduates who went through this process.
 Do not get last-minute essay polishing services by an English major.
-You should get a great story (it’s great because your peers say so, a fresh pair of eyes say so, or an MBA graduate/admission consultant say so), an overall compelling case, and essay reviews preferably 7 days before the deadline.
+You should get a great story (it’s great because your peers say so, a fresh pair of eyes say so, or an MBA graduate/admission consultant says so), an overall compelling case, and essay reviews preferably 7 days before the deadline.

-15. Many candidates are surprised when they think they’ve done very well on the interview and then they get a rejection note from the school.
+15. Many candidates are surprised when they think they’ve done very well in the interview and then they get a rejection note from the school.
 What could have possibly gone wrong in such situations?
 What are the top mistakes to avoid in an MBA interview?